Aging can be hard to process. Before I talk about recommendations for a good skin care routine after 50, here’s a quick story.

 You see, if you aren’t careful, those lips can turn on you, looking wrinkled and weathered in a way that could age even the most youthful-looking woman.
 To avoid these wrinkles (and to help your lips maintain their natural shape), start making regular use of any lip-specific product that targets the area around your mouth and boosts collagen production.

 They say the eyes are the windows to the soul.
 But by the time we reach our 50s, our eyes may not be set in the finest window dressing.
 Dark circles, wrinkles, and fine lines are just a few of the problems a woman can encounter around her eyes, and these problems can cause some older women’s self-esteem to plummet.

 Thankfully, there are many eye creams available to eliminate these issues.
 Nightly eye cream is something every woman should adopt in their fifties and continue to use well into their later years.
 Not only do these products boost collagen production around the eyes, putting them on can be very soothing – a perfect addition to any bedtime routine.

 These are not major changes to your skin care routine after 50, and yet they can make a world of difference.
 Give them a try; I promise you’ll look and feel your very best.
 When you feel your best, you’ll have the confidence to live to the fullest – and if you ask me, that’s the only way to live it!

-Gwen Lewis is a writer who lives in California.
+Gwen Lewis is a writer and content manager who lives in California.
 She has been in the fashion and health industry for years and loves writing on the topic to give tips from experience.
 In her free time, she loves to stay active and has just taken on learning how to surf.